jackyhuynh/WebTemplate/README.md

-# TEMPLATE for PYTHON Developer using PYCHARM
+# Template for Web Authentication

 ## Introduction
-Industry template for authentication with login, register, validation and the secrect(home) page.
+Industry template for authentication with login, register, validation and the secrect (home) page.
 Project is designed by Dr.Angela from [100 days of code](https://100daysofpython.dev/)

 ## Technology
 List of technology
 - Python
-- Object Oriented Design
+- Web App
 - PyCharm IDE

 ## Getting Started